robbeofficial/gpio-evdev-driver/README.md

 # gpio-evdev-driver
 polls GPIO events on the Raspberry Pi and maps them to keyboard events.

 The code was intended to be used with RetroPie: http://blog.petrockblock.com/retropie/ and custom input hardware which is directly hooked up to the GPIO pins of the Pi.
-Similar projects (also based on uinput) exist, but none of them worked for my particular configuration so I decided to start a new one.
+Similar projects (also based on uinput, listed below) exist, but none of them worked for my particular configuration so I decided to start a new one.

 The code polls for low-active signals!
 It sets the input pins up with the internat pull-up resistors, so the default state is HIGH.
 After a pin is connected to GND, an input event is triggered, which fires a keyboard event.